 - On the heavier side of the running shoe spectrum

-The Bondi 5 is one of Hoka’s most cushioned shoes, providing comfort and stability while protecting your feet against unforgiving terrain like concrete.
+The Bondi 8 is one of Hoka’s most cushioned shoes (and that’s really saying something), providing comfort and stability while protecting your feet against unforgiving terrain such as concrete.

-The wide base of the sole is designed to balance out the Bondi’s high stack height and does so admirably.
-High abrasion rubber material covers most of the outsole, giving this shoe good grip and durability.
+The wide base of the sole is designed to balance out the Bondi’s high stack height, and it does so admirably.
+High-abrasion rubber material covers most of the outsole, giving this shoe good grip and durability.

-- Very support even though it’s technically a neutral shoe
+- Very supportive, even though it’s technically a neutral shoe

 - Soft cushioning protects against concrete

 - No ground feel